music-lover-579/MachineContest2025/README.md

 - [x] Implement mecanum wheel speed calculation
 - [ ] Adjust parameters with actual machine
 - [ ] Add more complex integrated movements
+- [ ] Use Bluetooth and phone program to control the machine instead of PSX2 handle